effector/effector/docs-site/docs/recipes/react-native/asyncstorage-counter.md

 ---
-id: example
-title: React Native Example
-sidebar_label: React Native Example
+title: AsyncStorage Counter
 ---

+# AsyncStorage Counter on React Native

 The following example is a React Native counter that stores data to AsyncStorage.
 It uses store, event and effects.